bensutherland/ms_oyster_popgen/README.md

 Also move fq.gz files into the removed_samples directory
 `cd 04-all_samples/ ;  for i in $(cat samples_to_remove.txt) ; do mv $i removed_samples/ ; done ; cd ..`

+Retain the original report files (e.g. reads, mappings):
+`mv 04-all_samples/samples_to_remove.txt 04-all_samples/mappings_per_sample_table.txt 04-all_samples/reads_per_sample_table.txt ./reads_and_mappings_current.pdf 04-all_samples/removed_samples/`

+If you want to see how many individuals per population were retained:
+`ls -1 04-all_samples/*.fq.gz | awk -F"/" '{ print $2 }' - | awk -F"_" '{ print $1 }' - | sort -n | uniq -c`

 Proceed to Stacks steps ahead [pstacks](#stacks-steps)

 If you want to know descriptive stats for only the retained samples, re-run the `assess_results.sh` script.

-If you want to see how many individuals per population were retained:
-`ls -1 04-all_samples/*.fq.gz | awk -F"/" '{ print $2 }' - | awk -F"_" '{ print $1 }' - | sort -n | uniq -c`

-### Remove problematic individuals
-This individual was found to have very low mapping relative to read counts, so remove it:
-`mv 04-all_samples/Pipestem_631.* 04-all_samples/removed_samples/`

 ### Determine how many samples you have per population
 `ls -1 04-all_samples/*.bam | awk -F"/" '{ print $2 }' - | awk -F"_" '{ print $1 }' - | sort -n | uniq -c`

+### Rebuild a population map that only includes the post-filtered (by reads) samples
+`../ms_oyster_popgen/01_scripts/redo_population_map.sh`
+This will create an output file of `01-info_files/population_map_retained.txt`.
+This file can be used an input to the following Rscript in order to merge closely-related populations:
+`rename_populations_in_map.R`
+Following this script, there will be a new file entitled `"01-info_files/population_map_retained_renamed.txt"`.
+If you want to use the merged populations, then point the populations module to this new population map file.

 ## Stacks steps
 Note: we now have a runall option that will run through all stacks steps, using the parameters set in each individual script.